Quick Guide to Fixing Computer Hardware

 Every computer has internal sensors that immediately shut down the system to prevent electronics damage if the temperature gets too high.
 Since you can not relate the timing of the shutdowns to your actions, they appear random.

-View your laptop's internal temperatures by running a free monitoring app.
-Download SpeedFan or other free monitors for Windows or use lm-sensors for Linux.
+View Temperatures: View your laptop's internal temperatures by running a free monitoring app.
+Download SpeedFan or other free monitors for Windows.
+Use lm-sensors or XSensors for Linux.
 These tools will also help you verify that your fan(s) are spinning when they should be.

 Open the computer and remove dust, especially that coating circuitry.
 Since static electricity kills electronics, don't rub circuitry with a dust rag.
 Blow out dust with an inexpensive canister of compressed air.

 If it's specifically the CPUs that are overheating, many processors have a CPU heat sink.
 This is a metal flange of some sort that draws heat away from the CPU chip.
 Over time, these sometimes become less effective as the glue that binds them to the chip degrades.
 You may need to "re-seat" the heat sink.
+In other words, you must remove the sink, put new glue on it, and place it back into position.
 Here's how to re-seat a CPU heat sink and the CPU.
+Here are videos on this specifically for laptops.

 Anyone who reads the documentation specific to their computer model can perform these procedures so long as they exercise care.
 You can also find many helpful "how-to's" on Youtube.